Cph4v/rough_set/README.md

 This project explores feature selection techniques combining **Rough Set Theory** with **Ant Colony Optimization** (ACO).
 The repository includes implementations of various algorithms, specifically tailored for optimization tasks within rough set-based systems.

+This is a new feature importance technique based on probabilistic methods like rough set.

 ## Features
 - Ant Colony Optimization algorithms
 - Rough Set Theory-based feature selection